chriscauley/intro_to_programming/README.md

 http://www.python.org/getit/

 Select the installation package for your operating system.
-Be sure to get python 2.7.5 and not 3.3.2
+Be sure to get python 2.7.5 and not 3.3.2 because some of the course material herein will not work in the later version of python.

 ## 2 - The python runtime